Biomine-Sustainable-Mining/decoders.AI/GENERATED-DRIVER-LIST.md

 - **Test Coverage**: Comprehensive scenarios for all drivers

 ---
-*Last Updated: 2025-08-26 - Framework Upgrade Mission Complete: 17/17 drivers at latest versions*
+*Last Updated: 2025-08-26 - New Driver Added: 18/18 drivers at latest versions*

 ---